Dieng Plateau in Java: A Detailed Travel Guide (2024)

 I wish I could show you the inside of the Kawah Sikidang crater, but it’s all covered by sulfur smoke

-Your ticket to Kawah Sikidang includes entrance to the Arjuna Temple Complex!
+Your ticket to Kawah Sikidang also includes the Arjuna Temple Complex!

 Candi Arjuna Complex of Hindu Temples in Dieng Plateau, Java